KPM RHYTHM: real-time monitoring

 plot!([0, 2000], [tet_max, tet_max]; label="TET_MAX", color=:red)

-As a result of the analysis we have established that the execution time of the model does not exceed its calculation step.
-However, with a smaller step - e.g. $53 мкс$ or, even more so, $10 мкс$, the model calculation on the RITM CPM will partially or completely fail to comply with the real-time testing principle.
+As a result of the analysis, we found that the execution time of the model does not exceed its calculation step.
+However, with a smaller step - for example, or, even more so The calculation of the model on the KPM RHYTHM will partially or completely not correspond to the principle of real-time testing.

-To test the real-time test control capabilities, let's set the calculation step in the example model to $1\cdot 10^{-6} с$.
+To test the possibilities of real-time testing control, we will set the calculation step in the example model at the level of .

-In the example, we have looked at the available tools and features for controlling task execution time in RITM.Real Time, the block library and the Engee settings for RITM.
-These functionalities allow better selection of model settings and/or optimisation of the model itself for real-time execution.
+In the example, we examined the available tools and capabilities for monitoring task execution time in RTOS RHYTHM.Real time, block library and settings Engee for RHYTHM.
+These functions allow you to better adjust the settings of the model and/or optimize the model itself for its execution in real time.